kyutai-labs/unmute/k8s/README.md

 - **Frontend**: React-based web interface
 - **Storage**: Longhorn persistent volumes for caches, models, and logs

 All Docker images are automatically built and pushed to GitHub Container Registry (GHCR) via GitHub Actions when code is pushed to the repository.
+The image names are dynamically determined based on the repository owner, making this deployment work with any fork of the project.

 ## Quick Start